 If you need to roll back the record type to the previous version, close the record type object without saving your changes.
 If you have already saved your record type, you can import the version you exported prior to updating the record type into your application and delete the updated version.

-The Update Now feature does not convert legacy expression-backed records created before Appian 20.3 into updated service-backed records that have all of the new record features and functionalities.
+The Update Now feature does not convert legacy expression-backed record types created before Appian 20.3 into updated service-backed record types that have all of the new record features and functionalities.

-In order to access these new record features on your legacy expression-backed records, you must recreate them using the latest Appian version.
+To access these new record type features on your legacy expression-backed record types, you must recreate them using the latest Appian version.

 In some instances, after updating your legacy record type, you may need to manually configure part of your record list or manually update expressions that support your record type.